Guangxi Guitang Group: Economic

 Unlike many other Chinese sugar producers, Guitang was able to compete in the global sugar market through improving their bottom line by utilising waste products.
-Their commitment to high quality has won them a large market share, allowing them to sell sugar at rates 30-35% higher than other Chinese mills.
+Their commitment to quality has won them a large market share, allowing them to sell sugar at rates 30-35% higher than other Chinese mills.

 Emissions

 Since they utilize almost all downstream waste, Guitang has succeeded in virtually eliminating its emissions in exchange for the ability to produce and market new products to consumers.
 They also purchase the by-products of other small scale surrounding refineries, allowing for the expansion of their own production.

 Community

 Guitang maintains a close relationship with farmers by selling them fertilizer in return for high quality sugar cane.
-Furthermore,the group's commitment to technology and industrial symbiosis attracts young, well-educated workers to Guangxi who would have otherwise migrated to more developed regions.
+Furthermore, the group's commitment to technology and industrial symbiosis attracts young, well-educated workers to Guangxi who would have otherwise migrated to more developed regions.

 Design and construction

 The Guitang Group constructed an eco-industrial park (EIP) with two main value chains: a paper chain, and an alcohol chain.
 Each of these chains deals with different by-products to make final products in each stage of production.
 The alcohol chain includes a sugar refinery, an alcohol plant, and a fertilizer plant.
 Each by-product of production at each stage of the chain provides an input of raw material to the next stage.
 A description of how each chain operates is described by a case study on the Guitang Group.